uxlfoundation/foundation/doc/README.rst

 `UXL Foundation Charter`_
     Outlines the foundation projects and how to contribute `UXL Goals 2025`_
-    The goals set for the UXL Foundation in 2025
-`UXL GitHub`_
+    Historical goals for 2025; not a statement of current-year commitments `UXL GitHub`_
     GitHub Actions, repositories and organizations `UXL Slack`_
     Managing Slack channels
 `Web Hosting`_
     Hosting project web sites
+`Meetings`_
-`Get Started`_
+    Attending, hosting and publishing meeting records `Get Started`_
     How to get started with the UXL Foundation projects